kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 In this example, we define a configmap `resourceTree` as an auxiliary resource, this configmap is actually a [resource topology rule](../../reference/topology-rule) .
 The function of this resource is to establish the relationship of CustomResources in the cluster, so that it can be displayed in the topology graph.
 It only needs to be applied to control-plane.

+You can also run the `cue eval *.cue resources/*.cue -e output -d yaml` command from local to see the result of resource rendering.

 ### Use metadata of context to render application

 In addition to dynamically rendering the application by parameters, you can also read fields defined in `metadata.yaml` for rendering.
 For example, you can define a `template.cue` file as follows: